cri-o/cri-o/GOVERNANCE.md

 ## Contribution Tiers

-CRI-O has four tiers of code contributors: community members, reviewers, approvers and emeritus approvers.
+CRI-O has five tiers of code contributors: community members, org members, reviewers, approvers and emeritus approvers.
 * Anyone can (and is encouraged to) be a community member, whose responsibilities are up to the contributor (submitting PRs, reviewing PRs).
+* An org member is someone added to the [cri-o](https://github.com/cri-o) organization, and can be considered to be a community member whose contributions have demonstrated they can be trusted with access to the CRI-O CI.
 * Reviewers are a set of people responsible for reviewing PRs and triaging issues.
 In most cases, they're also responsible for fixing issues in the code base.
 * Approvers are the set of people that have final say over the direction of the project.
 For any PR to merge, an approver must approve it.
 * Emeritus Approvers can be considered "retired" approver--while they don't have approval rights, they are listed in the OWNERS file to indicate their expertise in the area.